Maki Kita (Makiko Kita)

 While studying sociology, politics, community design & planning at the department of Social Science & Architecture in Waseda University in Tokyo, Maki worked as a theatre actress and as a radio DJ specialising in world music at College Radio Japan.

-In the UK she studied art history, literature and language at St Ann’s College & Kellogg College in Oxford University, and studied fine art at Central Saint Martins College of Art & Design in London.
+In the UK she studied art history, literature and language at St Ann’s College & Kellogg College (Rewley House) in Oxford University, and studied fine art at Central Saint Martins College of Art & Design in London.

 She received a national license to practice museum curation in Japan after attending the museum curator course at Kyoto University of The Arts.